Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Dependence on choices

 Now we show that

 The easiest way to see this is by considering graphs.
 We can expand

 where now the sum runs over all graphs, either connected or not.
-Now, we again consider Stokes' theorem for integrals along the fiber One can check that the edge split in $\frac{\dd}{\dd t}\btpsi$ corresponds to $\Delta$ applied to a graph (up to some signs) having the same amount of leaves and carrying the same residual fields with the difference that for the two leafs splitting an edge, where one leaf carries a residual field $\mathsf{x}=z^i\chi_{i}$ ($\mathsf{e}=z^\dagger_i \chi^i$) and the other one a primitve field $z^\dagger_i\sigma^{i}$ ($z^i\sigma_{i}$).
+Now, we again consider Stokes' theorem for integrals along the fiber One can check that the edge split in $\frac{\dd}{\dd t}\btpsi$ corresponds to $\Delta_{\calV_\Sigma}$ applied to a graph (up to some signs) having the same amount of leaves and carrying the same residual fields with the difference that for the two leafs splitting an edge, where one leaf carries a residual field $\mathsf{x}=z^i\chi_{i}$ ($\mathsf{e}=z^+_i \chi^i$) and the other one a primitve field $z^+_i\sigma^{i}$ ($z^i\sigma_{i}$).
 Moreover, one can check that the graphs with the $\dd\sigma_i$ ($\dd\sigma^{i}$) leaves on the left hand side get produced by applying the de Rham differential on the configuration space to graphs with a $\sigma_i$ ($\sigma^{i}$) leaf.
-The rest of terms cancels out as in the proof of the mdQME.
-Since we do not change the propagators and the vertices here, we have that $\tau=0$.
+The rest of terms cancels out as in the proof of the mdQME. \end{proof}

-\subsubsection{Changing the propagator}
+\subsection{Changing the propagator}